-- Population growth in the Springfield metro area was 1% last year with a net increase of more than 4,600 net residents in the five-county area.
+- Population growth in the Springfield metro area was 0.8% last year, a greater growth rate than any other within the state.

 - Metro Springfield population is projected to reach over 492,000 in the next few years, growing by about 17,000 people.

-In fact, people in nearly every industry can find a job in Springfield.
-That’s because the region is the economic hub of a 27-county area spanning across Missouri and Arkansas and encompassing more than 1 million people.
+As business continues to recover, it’s likely that people in nearly every industry can find a job in Springfield.
+That’s because the region is the econoic hub of a 27-county area spanning across Missouri and Arkansas and encompassing more than 1 million people.

 Key Employment Stats:

-- GDP of Springfield MSA is more than $18 billion, according to the Federal Reserve Bank of St. Louis, and has grown by nearly 12% since 2010.
+- GDP of Springfield MSA is more than $18.2 billion, according to the Federal Reserve Bank of St. Louis, and has grown by 11% over the last ten years.

-- Job growth in Springfield was 1.7% last year, as reported by Forbes.
+- Employment growth in Springfield declined about 0.1% last year but grew by 1.7% the previous year, as reported by Forbes.